semaphoreci/book-monorepo-cicd/chapters/05-continuous-delivery.md

 -   **pull request**: when the workflow was triggered by a pull request.
 -   **change detection**: if Semaphore detects that some files have changed in one or more given folders or files.

-Once done, run the workflow to save the changes.
-From now on, when you make a change to the Billing app, the new pipeline will start automatically if all tests pass on `master`.
+The default conditions will make the new pipeline start when all test pass on the `master` branch.

-TODO: use demo

 ![](./figures/05-auto-promotion-done.png)